erich666/McUsd/README.md

 * Give examples in the human-readable USDA format to help understanding.
 * Note loose areas of the current specification, to help encourage these becoming fully specified.
 * Show the state of various implementations of UsdPreviewSurface, in order to determine areas where the specification is not yet followed.
-* Gather together at least some of the many efforts to read and render USD files.

 There are [more serious efforts at compatibility test suites](https://developer.nvidia.com/blog/universal-scene-description-as-the-language-of-the-metaverse/) happening in the long-term in the USD community, e.g., see [this video](https://www.nvidia.com/en-us/on-demand/session/siggraph2022-sigg22-s-20/) at 23:09 on.
 My small effort here is to give a _simple_ test scene, now, with some interesting materials, and note some problems seen testing with it.
 The model is first and foremost meant as an aid in testing and debugging UsdPreviewSurfaces.